papandreou/inter/README.md

 License
 -------

-buildlocale is licensed under a standard 3-clause BSD license -- see the `LICENSE`-file for details.
+inter is licensed under a standard 3-clause BSD license -- see the `LICENSE`-file for details.